yoyoberenguer/PygameShader/README.md

 Pygame shader project is a `2D game library` written in Python and Cython containing `special effects` for development of multimedia applications like video games, arcade game, video and camera image processing or to customize your sprites textures/surfaces.
+The library contains special that use multiprocessing (OPENMP) to transform Pygame surfaces

 This library is compatible with BMP, GIF (non - animated), JPEG, PNG image format.
 ```